Live2D/CubismUnityComponents/Assets/Live2D/Cubism/README.md

 #### Framework

 Components and classes in this group provide additional functionality like lip-syncing, as well as integration of "foreign" Cubism files with Unity.
-Turning Cubism files into Prefabs and AnimationClips is done here.
-All the framework code is located in `./Assets/Live2D/Cubism/Framework`.
+The feature to convert Cubism files into Prefabs and AnimationClips is here.All the framework code is located in `./Assets/Live2D/Cubism/Framework`.

 #### Rendering